jrfdy6/closetgptrenew/backend/README.md

 ## Deployment

-The backend is configured to deploy to Railway with the correct app entry point.
+The backend is configured to deploy to Railway with the correct app entry point. # Clean deployment